SJ4035 - Practical Journalism (2020/21)

 They deconstruct the principles of logical story construction and how to tailor stories for an audience, recognising and evaluating news.

 Writing for online platforms, they learn basics of search engine optimisation, good headlines and standfirsts and links.
-They create and maintain a blogging profile with multi media content.

 Covering events, speakers and meetings, they learn how to produce original copy as well as how to rewrite handouts.
 They analyse government/ministerial briefings; ‘off-the-record’ interviews and news agency copy from the “wire” to develop stories.
 They discuss and explore the parameters of research, from official and hidden statistics and databases to social media and printed archives.